humancomputerintegration/rehamove-integration-lib/README.md

-# rehamoveIntegrationLib: Python and C# Extensions for RehaMove 3
+# Rehamove Integration Lib: Python and C# Extensions for RehaMove 3

 This is the **rehamoveIntegrationLib**, a collection of libraries that interface with the RehaMove 3 medical device.